 |DEGREE||Bachelors/Masters degree||Foundation degree, BA, MA, Level 4-7 NVQ, Higher National Diploma|

 Unlike the university application process there is no set deadline for when to apply for apprenticeships so it is important to be aware of what is on offer.
 Therefore the key is to research and be signed up to some key websites that will provide job alerts.
 This is especially important if looking at a degree level apprenticeships, which are thinner on the ground and highly competitive.
+Each week we post local vacancies onto google classroom.
 When you find the apprenticeship for you or simply need some guidance, please speak to Ms Buchanan who leads on this pathway and she will work with you in refining your covering letter and all-round application.

 Useful websites that contain links to all of the available opportunities and a myriad of information on apprenticeships:

 Whether your gap year will be travelling the world, volunteering or finding paid work, the key to a successful experience is to have a plan.
 The most important thing to avoid is a year of drift; be purposeful and aim to maximise the benefits to yourself as an individual or to your career plans.
 Pulling pints in a pub does teach you about employment, but if you have taken a year off to grow yourself could you hunt down an opportunity that will perhaps pay dividends further down the line of your career?
 Travelling to other countries and living in a different culture will show independence and resilience.
 Where might you go?
 What could you discover about yourself?